kaohl/masters-thesis-software-evaluation/README.md

 Please refer to the *evaluation.py* script for additional command-line parameters.

 You can use the following to explore the refactoring descriptor cache to some degree.
-Currently, only meta attribute filtering is supported.
-But easy to extend to args filtering as well if/when needed.
+Currently, only *meta* attribute filtering is supported.
+However, it is easy to extend the matching mechanism to support *args* filtering as well, if/when needed.
 ```
 ./opportunity_cache.py \
     --cache experiments/jacop/workspaces/jacop/default/workspace/oppcache \